YGueguen16u/learning-template/courses_and_exercises/02_sql/02_sql_basics/008_update.md

 <h2 id="update">UPDATE</h2>

-`UPDATE` statement is used to modify existing rows in a table.
+The `UPDATE` statement is used to modify existing records in a table.
+The syntax is the same in both SQLite and PostgreSQL.

-General syntax:
+### Basic Syntax

 ```sql
 UPDATE <table_name>